-1. Plaintiffs bring this action under the Social Security Act and the Administrative Procedure Act ("APA") to challenge certain provisions of a final rule issued on November 1, 2017, by the Centers for Medicare and Medicaid Services ("CMS"), an agency within HHS.
+- 1. Plaintiffs bring this action under the Social Security Act and the Administrative Procedure Act ("APA") to challenge certain provisions of a final rule issued on November 1, 2017, by the Centers for Medicare and Medicaid Services ("CMS"), an agency within HHS.
 See 82 Fed.
 Reg.
 52,356, 52,493-52,511, 52,622-52,625 (Nov.
 13, 2017).
 The rule concerns the Hospital Outpatient Prospective Payment System ("OPPS") and Ambulatory Surgical Center Payment Systems and Quality Reporting Programs for Calendar Year 2018.
 The portions of the rule being challenged in this case reduced by nearly 30% Medicare reimbursements to certain public and not-for-profit hospitals and clinics for prescription drugs purchased by those institutions on a discounted basis under section 340B of the Public Health Service Act (the "340B Program").
-These challenged portions of the rule will hereafter be referred to as the "340B Provisions of the OPPS Rule" or "the OPPS Rule."
-The 340B Provisions of the OPPS Rule took effect on January 1, 2018.
+These challenged portions of the rule will hereafter be referred to as the "340B Provisions of the 2018 OPPS Rule" or "the 2018 OPPS Rule."
+The 340B Provisions of the 2018 OPPS Rule took effect on January 1, 2018. - 2.
+On November 21, 2018, CMS issued a final rule for calendar year 2019 that "continu[es] the 340B Program policies that were implemented in [calendar year] 2018," including the nearly 30% reimbursement rate reduction for drugs purchased under the 340B Program.
+See 83 Fed.
+Reg.
+58,818, 58,981 (Nov.
+21, 2018) (hereinafter "the 340B Provisions of the 2019 OPPS Rule" or "the 2019 OPPS Rule").
+Plaintiffs challenge the 2019 OPPS Rule as well.

-2. Congress enacted the 340B Program in 1992 and through that Program lowered the cost of drugs purchased by certain public and not-for-profit hospitals and federally funded clinics serving large numbers of low-income patients.
+- 3. Congress enacted the 340B Program in 1992 and through that Program lowered the cost of drugs purchased by certain public and not-for-profit hospitals and federally funded clinics serving large numbers of low-income patients.
 By lowering hospitals' purchase costs for patient drugs, Congress enabled these hospitals to "stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services."
 H.R.
 REP. No. 102-384(II), at 12 (1992).
 See also 82 Fed.
 Reg. at 52,493 & n.18 (quoting House report and noting that "[t]he statutory intent of the 340B Program is to maximize scarce Federal resources as much as possible, reaching more eligible patients").
-The 340B Provisions of the new OPPS Rule specially target the Medicare portion of this benefit of the Program for 340B hospitals that serve the poor.
-The new OPPS Rule eliminates nearly all of the differential between national Medicare reimbursement rates and the discounted purchase costs mandated for 340B hospitals, costing those hospitals an estimated (by CMS) \$1.6 billion, in violation of both the Secretary's statutory authority under the Social Security Act to reimburse hospitals for outpatient drugs and the purpose and design of the Public Health Service Act provisions establishing the 340B program.

-3. Plaintiffs American Hospital Association, Association of American Medical Colleges, and America's Essential Hospitals (the "Association Plaintiffs") are hospital associations whose members, including Plaintiffs Eastern Maine Healthcare Systems, Park Ridge Health, and Henry Ford Health System (the "Hospital Plaintiffs"), have used the 340B Program to provide critical healthcare services to their communities, including to underserved patient populations in those communities.
-Those hospitals and their poor and underserved patient populations have suffered, and will continue to suffer, harm from the negation of the costreimbursement differential through the 340B Provisions of the OPPS Rule.
-Plaintiffs are entitled to declaratory and injunctive relief, including a preliminary injunction setting aside the 340B Provisions of the OPPS Rule pending resolution of this action.
+The 340B Provisions of the 2018 and 2019 OPPS Rules specially target the Medicare portion of this benefit of the Program for 340B hospitals that serve the poor.
+The 2018 and 2019 OPPS Rules eliminate nearly all of the differential between national Medicare reimbursement rates and the discounted purchase costs mandated for 340B hospitals, costing those hospitals an estimated (by CMS) \$1.6 billion, in violation of both the Secretary's statutory authority under the Social Security Act to reimburse hospitals for outpatient drugs and the purpose and design of the Public Health Service Act provisions establishing the 340B program. - 4.
+Plaintiffs American Hospital Association, Association of American Medical Colleges, and America's Essential Hospitals (the "Association Plaintiffs") are hospital associations whose members, including Plaintiffs Northern Light Health, Park Ridge Health, and Henry Ford Health System (the "Hospital Plaintiffs"), have used the 340B Program to provide critical healthcare services to their communities, including to underserved patient populations in those communities.
+Those hospitals and their poor and underserved patient populations have suffered, and will continue to suffer, harm from the negation of the cost-reimbursement differential through the 340B Provisions of the 2018 and 2019 OPPS Rules.
+Plaintiffs are entitled to declaratory and injunctive relief, including a preliminary injunction setting aside the 340B Provisions of the 2018 and 2019 OPPS Rules pending resolution of this action.